 For remote or hybrid teams, time spent together in-person is most valuable when used for social connection and team building.

 Most traditional office spaces have some kind of gathering space for employees, but it typically doubles as a cafeteria, break room, gaming area, or large conference room.
-These spaces often have capacity limits that prevent them from being able to accomodate the entire team for company celebrations and social events.
-Take your unused cubicle or "work only" space and convert this part of your office footprint to serve the emerging needs of your organization for social spaces of all sizes.
+These spaces often have capacity limits that prevent them from being able to accommodate the entire team for company celebrations and social events.
+Take your unused cubicle or “work only” space and convert this part of your office footprint to serve the emerging needs of your organization for social spaces of all sizes.
 Examples of these new spaces include:

 These changes will enable your team to shift your collective mindset around the purpose of the office and establish the remote-first practices that allow work to happen from anywhere.